endergreen12/pjsekai-frida-scripts/README.md

   As the name suggests

-For reverseTargetJudge and removeMeshOffTrack please note that they might not work because it's not that every mv has same track name
+For reverseTargetJudge and removeMeshOffTrack please note that they might not work because not every track of every MV has the same name

 ## misc.ts
 There are some features: